Welcome to Brookland’s Digital Library Information Page!

 - Students must have their library card with them in order to check out a book or magazine.

 - Students may keep their library books and Magazines up to 3 weeks.

 - Students may renew, reserve, and inter-library loan materials from other middle schools.

 - Students will be fined at the rate of $.05 per day for each overdue item.
 Students with fines totaling $5.00 or more will be blocked from checking out library materials.

 - Students will be charged $5.00 for any lost magazine or paperback book.
-Lost hard cover books are $16.00 but may be more depending on the replacement cost of the lost item.
+Lost hardcover books cost $16.00 but may cost more depending on the replacement costs of the lost item.